digidotcom/cc_ansic/kits/kinetis/mqx/samples/data_points/ReadMe.txt

   Introduction
   ------------
-  This sample sends streaming data points to the Etherios Device Cloud when push button SW1 is pushed once.
-Device Cloud (with Data Stream enabled) on the other hand collects these data and the data shows up under Data Streams page inside the Data Service tab.
+  This sample sends streaming data points to the Etherios Device Cloud simulating a sampling device.
+On the other handDevice Cloud (with Data Stream enabled) collects these data and the data shows up under Data Streams page inside the Data Service tab.

   This example uploads one Data Point per second simulating a "sawtooth" signal.